 There are many EI or EIQ tests and assessments available on the market.
 For the purpose of this post, we will examine the EIQ-2 assessment that is published by Assessments 24×7.
 Like a DiSC assessment, the EIQ-2 is self-assessed, meaning the questionnaire will have the respondent answer a questionnaire to measure their own behaviors.
 Many EI / EIQ (including EIQ-2) assessments don’t measure emotional intelligence per-se’, rather they measure behavior within the context of emotional intelligence.
 The behavioral questions that are asked measure the following:

 - Emotional Self-Awareness

 Comparing DiSC to EIQ-2

-As an example, a person who measures further on the Accepting side and the Moderate-Paced side would fall in the bottom-right quadrant and would receive a S-style on the DiSC scale (See Figure 1.1).
+As an example, a person who measures further on the Accepting side and the Thoughtful side would fall in the bottom-right quadrant (the blue sided section) and would receive a S-style on the DiSC scale (See Figure 1.1).

 Figure 1.1 Map of a person behavior if they are inclined towards a ‘Moderate Pace’ and an ‘Accepting’ Environment.

 With this simple exercise, we see that while DiSC and an EIQ-2 assessment provide reports with indications that are completely different.
 However their findings actually complement each other.
 DiSC can provide the ‘why’ we feel the way we feel, where EIQ-2 shows how well we manage those same feelings.

 If we continue with the prior example, that same S-style person might find on their EIQ-2 assessment that they also scored low with ‘Assertiveness Behaviors’ under the Self-Awareness EQ.
 Using their DiSC assessment, they could work with the EIQ-2 worksheets to better identify their emotions and why they behave in certain circumstances.